ChannyHong/ISREncoder/README.md

 # ISREncoder

-This is the project page for the Tensorflow implementation of the paper, "Unsupervised Interlingual Semantic Representations from Sentence Embeddings for Zero-Shot Cross-Lingual Transfer".
+This is the project page for the Tensorflow implementation of the paper, "Unsupervised Interlingual Semantic Representations from Sentence Embeddings for Zero-Shot Cross-Lingual Transfer", accepted for presentation at the Thirty-Fourth AAAI Conference on Artificial Intelligence (AAAI-20).

-The code will be
+The full implementation will be released alongside the poster presentation at AAAI-20 in early Februrary.